hipe/tmx/autonomous_component_system/doc/issues/028-parameters-normalize.md

-## :#"head parse"
+## :#"head parse" :#"Head parse"

-as long as the current head of the argument stream corresponds to the name of a formal parameter, shift that name and (assumed here to be present on the stream) value element off the stream and store this value to the parameter value store. (i.e continue until no more stream or the head of the stream is not recognized.)
+as long as the parameter value source is not empty and it "matches" one of the formal parameters from the dedicated collection, remove that value from the PVS and store it in the parameter store. this is continued until either the PVS is known to be empty or the PVS in its current state does not match any of the formals in the collection.

+for this modality (EDIT):

 having only one formal argument is a special case: in this arrangement we NEVER recognize named arguments, i.e the term